-- 1. Distribute and review the course attendance procedure (#2530) with students at the beginning of each course. - 2.
-Document all student absences: - If a student has attended only one time, continue to document absences.
-Upon notification of the Attendance Verification Roster, if the student is no longer listed, discontinue recording absences. - If you receive official notification that a student has dropped a class, denote the withdrawal on your attendance documentation.
-From that time on, discontinue recording absences, but do not delete the student from your grade book. - If a student has never attended class, document all absences.
-If you receive an Attendance Verification Roster, code the student as NA on the PAWS roster, discontinue recording absences and delete the student from your grade book.
+- Distribute and review the course attendance procedure (#2530) with students at the beginning of each course. - Document all student attendance and absences. - If a student has attended only one time, continue to document absences.
+Upon notification of the Attendance Verification Roster, if the student is no longer listed, discontinue recording absences. - o If a student has never attended class, document all absences.
+If you receive an Attendance Verification Roster, code the student as NA on the PAWS roster, discontinue recording absences and delete the studentfrom your grade book.
 Not all Barton courses receive this notification to verify attendance.
-Attendance for online, various programs of study, and seminars are documented by participation and/or final grades. - 3.
-Verify that students listed on your PAWS roster are the same students listed on your attendance documentation. - 4.
-Be proactive in the retention of your students.
-Whenever possible, follow up with students who are not attending. - 5.
-It is advisable to document all contacts with students, coaches, and advisors.
-These contacts may include phone calls, letters or e-mail. - 6.
-Use the Student Alert System as an additional method for documentation and student support.
+Attendance for online, various programs of study, and seminars are documented by participation and/or final grades. - Verify that students listed on your PAWS roster are the same students listed on your attendance documentation. - Be proactive in the retention of your students.
+Whenever possible, follow up with students who are not attending. - It is advisable to document all contacts with students, coaches, and advisors.
+These contacts may include phone calls, letters or e-mail. - Use the Student Alert System as an additional method for documentation and student support.